 915 N Suncoast Blvd.
 Crystal River

 Crystal River, FL 34429

 Other things to do in Crystal River

-There is more to do than see manatees in Crystal River.
+There is more in Crystal River than manatees.
 Here are a few other ideas:

 Crystal River Archaeological State Park preserves an ancient Native American ceremonial site located in a beautiful setting overlooking the wide Crystal River.
 The mounds here are surprisingly impressive, but little is really known about the people who built them starting 2,500 years ago.
 A small museum has interesting artifacts and the picnic tables along the water are a great place to relax.
 3400 N Museum Point, Crystal River, FL 34428.
 352-795-3817.

 Crystal River Preserve State Park is adjacent to the archaeological park.
 It has several trails with forest, marsh and water views.
 3266 N. Sailboat Ave., Crystal River, FL 34428.
 352-563-0450.